Spaceflight-Rocketry-Giessen-e-V/Telemetry/docs/user_manual.md

 To upload the firmware to the system, an UPDI programmer like the Adafruit UPDI Friend is needed.
 The corresponding COM port has to be selected in VSCode.

+### Antenna measurements and impedance matching

+Many resources on antenna measurements: [antenna-theory.com](https://www.antenna-theory.com/measurements/antenna.php)

+Basics of measurement quantities when using a VNA (S-parameters): [Youtube](https://youtu.be/-Pi0UbErHTY?si=Z9UQJC-R-1Vzc-xW)

+Basics of measurement quantities when using a VNA (Smith chart): [Youtube](https://youtu.be/TsXd6GktlYQ?si=DfGhaZ3w0biYOcfI)

+Measuring an antenna with a VNA and simulating with 4NEC2: [Youtube](https://youtu.be/l2c46uA50zg?si=s27nZCh-ScBlFWUF)

+Measuring an antenna with a VNA: [Youtube](https://youtu.be/rbXq0ZwjETo?si=DdEQ7rzXj86T0cxC)

+Basics of using a VNA: [Youtube](https://youtu.be/91ZRTFZ40rw?si=-yBII5ZVjXriQ2fS)

+Designing an L-matching network with a VNA and a Smith chart: [Youtube](https://youtu.be/IgeRHDI-ukc?si=xvtN1C7xtP1WACcb)

+Multi-part article on impedance matching: [Link](https://www.electronicdesign.com/technologies/analog/whitepaper/21133206/back-to-basics-impedance-matchi)

 ## Operation

 ### Powering the system